AlanWendorff/membrane-frontend-cc/README.md

 ### Waiting to login

 Simple screen with a call to action and a button to connect wallet.
-After you press the button metamask shows up requesting a wallet connection and an approval to interact with Membrane Frontend.
+After you press the button, Metamask shows up requesting a wallet connection and an approval to interact with Membrane Frontend.

 ![connect wallet](https://github.com/AlanWendorff/membrane-frontend-cc/assets/62715512/d86da530-b75f-44bc-9bb9-13ba7cafc85f)

 ### Request Network change

 Simple screen with a call to action and a button to change the network to Goerli Testnet.
-After you press the button metamask shows up requesting a network change.
+After you press the button, Metamask shows up requesting a network change.
-When the user approve network change, Membrane Frontend refreshes up and is ready to work.
+When the user approves the network change, Membrane Frontend refreshes up and is ready to work.
-If you are not connected yet you would write your password and then switch the network.
+If you are not connected, yet you would write your password and then switch the network.

 ![change net](https://github.com/AlanWendorff/membrane-frontend-cc/assets/62715512/d5033a7c-c182-43e4-83f6-59af60917b17)